xNickyDev/Forkman/src/ANNOUNCEMENTS.md

 ### Known Bugs & Problems
 - Colors of `-profile` and `-clan` are not 100% working correctly and may cause the bot to crash if an invalid hex is returned by the API.
 A required function to prevent this is currently missing.
 - `-help` cannot return info regarding commands.
-Only the `page` parameter is working.
+Only the `page` parameter is working for now.
 > Found an unknown bug?
 Join our [Support Server](https://discord.gg/DEEZY5cwpy) to report it to us!